benninkrs/MixedTensors.jl/README.md

 The `Tensor` type is a wrapper for a multidimensional array, with type parameters specifying the associated left and right spaces.
 This enables the generation of performant code since the dimensions to be contracted (and hence the requisite looping constructs) are often determinable at compile-time.
 However, if most of the tensor operations involve tensors whose spaces are run-time values, this benefit may not be fully realized.
 Also, if one's calculation consists of many different contractions involving many different sets of spaces, compile time may become non-negligible.

-Many of the tensor operations provided by AlgebraicTensors are implemented via the low-level functions provided by [TensorOperations.jl](https://github.com/Jutho/TensorOperations.jl), which are efficient and cache-aware.
+Many of the tensor operations provided by AlgebraicTensors are efficiently implemented via the low-level functions provided by [TensorOperations.jl](https://github.com/Jutho/TensorOperations.jl).